Jed Johnson (interior designer): Design partnership with Alan Wanzenberg and later life

 In 1980, Johnson met architect Alan Wanzenberg through a mutual friend, art dealer Thomas Ammann.
-They started working together after becoming friends, and soon they began having an affair.
-By 1981, Wanzenberg moved into Johnson's apartment on Manhattan's West Side.
-In 1982, they co-founded a design firm, which they ran jointly until they created their separate entities—Alan Wanzenberg Architect P.C. and Jed Johnson & Associates.
-They continued to work together while maintaining separate practices, sharing their home office and resources.
+After becoming friends, the two began working together professionally and subsequently had an affair.
+By 1981, Wanzenberg had moved into Johnson's apartment on Manhattan's West Side.
+In 1982, they co-founded a design firm, which they operated jointly until establishing separate practices years later as Alan Wanzenberg Architect P.C. and Jed Johnson & Associates.
+Despite the split, they continued to collaborate professionally, sharing a home office and resources.
+Although Johnson completed much of his later work with Wanzenberg, he also enjoyed collaborating with other architects, designing interiors for houses by Cesar Pelli, Hugh Newell Jacobsen, Samuel White, and others.